 - (a) the MLRO understands and is in agreement with the filtering criteria used and analytical methodology applied to identify those reports that he/she is to receive.
 When reviews are carried out on the effectiveness of the procedures adopted by the subject person, these are to be made available to the MLRO with sufficient information to allow him/her to raise any concerns he/she may have in relation to these procedures and ensure these are considered and, if necessary, properly addressed. - (b) when a decision is taken not to proceed with submitting an internal report to the MLRO, a written record has to be kept of the circumstances of the case and of the reasons why it was decided not to file an internal report.
 These records are to be made available to the MLRO and, if applicable, to the officer entrusted with the monitoring function and to the subject person's internal audit function.
 An internal audit function may be carried out by an employee or officer of the subject person but may also involve an audit or review carried out by an external consultant.
-These records may provide important information on the effectiveness of a subject person's internal procedures and their review can lead to the eventual improvement of one's internal reporting procedures.

-(c) when a decision is taken not to forward a report to the MLRO, the employee who made the report has to be informed of the decision.
+These records may provide important information on the effectiveness of a subject person's internal procedures and their review can lead to the eventual improvement of one's internal reporting procedures. - (c) when a decision is taken not to forward a report to the MLRO, the employee who made the report has to be informed of the decision.
 If the employee still considers that the report should be escalated to the MLRO, the internal procedures should be such as to still enable the employee to submit the report directly to the MLRO.

-It is possible that additional internal reports may have to be made following the submission of an initial report since the employee may notice further transactions or activities that give rise to knowledge or suspicion of ML/FT.
+It is possible that additional internal reports may have to be made following the submission of an initial report since the employee may notice further related transactions or activities that give rise to knowledge or suspicion of ML/FT.
 These too need to be reported to the MLRO.

-The MLRO must consider, without delay, every internal report he/she receives to determine whether or not the information contained in the report:
+The MLRO must consider, with the utmost urgency and without unreasonable delay, every internal report he/she receives to decide whether:

-(a) does give rise to a knowledge or suspicion of ML/FT; or

-(b) whether additional information is necessary to reach this determination.
+- (a) the information contained in the report does give rise to a knowledge or suspicion of ML/FT in which case the MLRO should proceed to submit a STR to the FIAU in a prompt manner as explained under Section 5.5; or - (b) additional information is necessary to reach this determination.

-In the latter circumstances, the MLRO must collect and consider without delay any additional information and/or documentation he/she deems relevant to make this determination, which may include:
+Where additional information is deemed necessary, the MLRO must collect and consider any additional information and/or documentation he/she deems relevant to make this determination, which may include:

-- (a) previous transactions, transaction patterns and volumes, previous patterns of instructions, the duration of the business relationship and CDD information; - (b) where applicable, other connected accounts and the existence of other relationships, including where the person suspected of ML/FT: - (i) is a settlor, donor, contributor, protector, trustee or beneficiary of a trust, foundation, trust account or other trust or fiduciary relationship with the subject person; or - (ii) is a beneficial owner, director, shareholder or legal representative of a legal entity or other legal arrangement having a business relationship with the subject person; or

-- (iii) holds a power of attorney or has any fiduciary arrangements related to a business relationship with the subject person; and - (c) other information or documents that are reasonably accessible through public sources.
+- (a) previous transactions, transaction patterns and volumes, previous patterns of instructions, the duration of the business relationship and CDD information; - (b) where applicable, other connected accounts and the existence of other relationships, including where the person suspected of ML/FT: - (i) is a settlor, donor, contributor, protector, trustee or beneficiary of a trust, foundation, trust account or other trust or fiduciary relationship with the subject person; or - (ii) is a beneficial owner, director, shareholder or legal representative of a legal entity or other legal arrangement having a business relationship with the subject person; or - (iii) holds a power of attorney or has any fiduciary arrangements related to a business relationship with the subject person; and - (c) other information or documents that are reasonably accessible through public sources, or that may be obtained from the customer or person subject of that internal report.